 Are faith-based organizations eligible to receive donations?
 Yes, a faith-based organization is eligible to be nominated provided the funds are used for a specific project that supports the underserved in Clay County (example: a faith-based organization runs a shelter for the homeless).

 How do I make the donation?
 We will collect donations one week prior to each meeting, the night of each meeting, and for one week after the meeting date.
 We will make arrangements with you to collect your donation if you cannot join us the night of the meeting or choose to join us via Zoom if we meet virtually.
 Donations may be made in cash, check made out to Impact Clay, or via PayPal.
-If using PayPal, please make your donation for $103.00, as PayPal charges a usage fee.
+If you choose to use PayPal, your contribution will be in the amount of $103.00, as PayPal charges a usage fee and this ensures that nonprofits receive a full $100 donation.

 Is my contribution tax deductible?
 How do I get my tax receipt?
 Yes, your contribution is eligible for a tax deduction, and we will send you a receipt.